 And in case you are concerned, NO it’s not too sweet!
 Coconut milk is sweet anyway, so it basically replaces that.
 Plus, here are the ratios I use: 1 can (400g/13oz) coconut milk, 1 cup mango puree and 3/4 cup chicken broth/stock (thins out the mango, adds extra flavour depth).

-There is no way anyone would taste this curry and think “this is sweet”.
+There is no way anyone would taste this Thai Mango Chicken Curry and think “this is sweet”.

-To be clear – I did not invent this recipe in a bid to lighten up curry!
+To be clear – I did not invent this Thai Mango Chicken Curry in a bid to lighten up curry!
 I made it simply because I thought it would be delish – and it blew me away.
 And my taste testers.
 Especially when I told them it was so much healthier than the usual red curry!

 This is the very first recipe I’m sharing which uses a store bought curry paste.
 And it’s in response to a request from a friend who mentioned that curries she makes using store bought curry paste just never tastes as good as restaurant curries.